Segelzwerg/SportToolBox/CONTRIBUTING.md

 ### Pull Requests

 Please provide a small description as to what you have done and reference any  existing issues you have resolved.
+Please don't forget to comment PRs with `@all-contributors please add <username> for <contributions>` in order to update the all contributors list.